(Do not be alarmed at the chapter number. This story intentionally starts in media res)

 “That’s where we want to go,” she told him.
 “That binary star cluster.
 It’s home to a few civilizations we could make use of.”

 He adjusted the stick just a touch, and the round collection of condensed lights swung over to the center of the screen.
 He squeezed the control again, and the stars locked, dead center.

 “It’s getting pretty easy,” he said smiling.
 “You were right.
 It seems I’m pretty good at this after all.”

-And you said you’ve never done this before, the autopilot offered in a disbelieving yet flirtatious tone.
+And you said you’ve never done this before, the autopilot offered in a disbelieving yet coy tone.
 So modest.

 Then the whole shuttle shuddered again hard.
 Cygnus yelped and her fingers dug into his shoulder as she tried to stay upright.

 “Uh, oh,” she said, then pointed past his shoulder at the side screens, which, from the directions the stars were flying, were their view of what was behind them.
-To make that even more clear, dominating them was a gargantuan starship growing in size by the moment.
+To make that even more clear, dominating them was what appeared to be a gargantuan starship growing in size by the moment.
 It seemed rather asymmetrical from the outside, surprising Iain.
 And it did kind of look like an Airport.
 George Bush International in particular.
 Or maybe JFK.
+Huh.